dominopizzaaaa/govtech-multimodal-ai/README.md

       - opencv-python → Used in my earlier CPU processing.
 2. Implementing gpu_processing.py for Hugging Face API
     - This script sends images to InternVL2 for text extraction.
-    - More on this in the next section
+    - More on this in the next section where I talk about accuracy
 3. Implementing data_extraction.py for Trademark Data Retrieval
     - The InternVL2 pipeline needed access to trademark data for matching extracted text with existing trademark records.
 Since searching by date each time was inefficient, I decided to retrieve all available trademark data first and store it in the data folder.
     - Initial attempt: